junxit/us-congress-bills-110/metadata.md

 - 2007-04-24 — Introduced in Senate
 - 2007-04-24 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S4927-4969)
 - 2007-04-24 — Sponsor introductory remarks on measure.
 (CR S4926)
+- 2007-05-10 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-10-16 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-197.
+- 2007-10-16 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-197.
+- 2007-10-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 421.